THE BENEFIT PERIOD IN A DISABILITY INSURANCE POLICY

 Benefit Period to Age 65

-As you can see from the table above, 78.29% of people who purchase a policy select the “To Age 65” benefit period.
+As shown in the table above, 75.4% of policyholders select the “To Age 65” benefit period.
 It is clearly the most common choice.
 However, the new “To Age 67” and the "To Age 70" benefit periods have only been around for a few years.
 Agents have habits just like anybody else, and most agents have been used to selling "To age 65" benefits for decades.
-We predict as more people make plans to have longer careers the longer options will become more popular.
+We predict that as more people plan for longer careers, longer options will become more popular.

 Get a Disability Insurance quote in seconds.